pygraphviz/pygraphviz/doc/Readme.txt

       - (optional) cd pygraphviz/tests and run "python setup_egg.py test" to execute the tests

-   Building a Python egg from source:
+   Installing a Python egg from source:

       - Download the source (tar.gz or zip file)
       - Unpack and change directory to pygraphviz-x.xx